 03 Aug Mid-century modern meets Scandi

 My clients said they wanted to keep the flooring, sideboard, curtains, piano and lighting… but everything else could go.
-The main requirement was for a good flow.
-The couple wanted a flexible space that provided a social area for adults but it also needed to accommodate the children at play, they liked to spread toys over the floor.
+The main requirement was for a good ‘flow’.
+The couple wanted a flexible space that provided a social area for adults but it also needed to accommodate the children at play, they liked spreading their toys over the floor.